-Physical intimacy can be one of the most rewarding aspects of a relationship.
-For that to be the case however, requires trust.
+Physical intimacy should be one of the most rewarding aspects of a romantic relationship.
+For that to be the case, however, trust is required.
 Not just in your partner, but in yourself as well.

 Why Do Women Feel Nervous About Showing Their Body?

 No huge surprise here, over the years the media has glorified a version of feminine beauty that is hard for nearly anyone to live up to.